paulscherrerinstitute/pyscan/README.md

 the value is requested.
 This is to ensure the most recent possible value is available to the monitor.
 - bsread monitors match the pulse id of the acquisition data pulse id.
 This guarantees that the monitor matches the pulse of the data acquisition.

+**Default values**
+In some cases, not all bs read properties are present in each stream message.
+In this case, the default behaviour is to raise an Exception with the missing property.
+This behaviour can be changed using the *default\_value* parameter of bs_monitor.
+If specified, when values are missing the stream, the default value is used.
+The same logic applies to bs_property.

 <a id="init_and_fin"></a>
 ## Initialization and Finalization